gmathez/Project_ADA_2018_Bruttin_Mathez_Petitpierre/README.md

 The database are in CSV and can be easily use in our computer because of its relatively small size.

-With Milestone 2, we clean and fill the database that you can download [here (using EPFL mail)](https://drive.google.com/drive/folders/1G8-zV0-ctUQSk3X2qqIoh6SKuCFYmmAd?usp=sharing).
+With Milestone 2, we clean and fill the database.

 ## List of internal milestones up until project milestone 2
 * Check which fraction of the ingredients contains complete or almost complete raw nutritional data (nutrients, fats, etc.) ✓